Teragron/human-voice-identification/README.md

 ## How it works?
 The model, which is a "Deep Residual Learning for Image Recognition" looks at the voice classes based on given spectrogram image datas, that has been preprocessed.

-Then for the real test Phase, the model makes predictions for the given .wav file and overlays the prediction to the corresponding video.
+Then for the real test Phase, the model makes predictions for the given .wav file and overlays the prediction to the corresponding video frame.

 ![](gits/algorithm.png)